o4oren/Ad-Hoc-Email-Server/README.md

 * emailDeleteAge - The age in seconds above which emails will be deleted
 * allowedDomains - An array of allowed email domains.
 These domains will be allowed by the server as RCPT TO: entries.
 This also makes the server not act as an open relay.
 Format: ["my.domain.com", "my.second-domain.com"]
 * customText - html string that will replace the default text in the landing page
-* googleAnalyticsId - if a Google Analytics id is set, tracking information will be sent to GA.

 ### API